Schlangguru/paperless-uploader/README.md

 ![Settings](screenshots/settings.png)

 ## Development Status
 This project is under active development.
-Report any problem in the issues.
+Report any problems in the issues.

 ## Features
 - Upload single or multiple PDFs to Paperless
 - Shows number of documens and correspondents in Paperless
 - Choose the correspondent of the PDFs to upload

-## Known Issues
--  **Permissions are not requested**: The app needs permission to read the documents from the external storage.
-This permission is currently not explicitly requested and has to be granted in the settings.
-- **No source code docs** The source is not documented yet.